Following are some points you might like to consider when preparing your letter:

 Voluntary assisted dying is not intended to replace palliative care.
 It is adding one more end of life option alongside palliative care for doctors and their patients to explore.

-The NSW Voluntary Assisted Dying Bill is based on the regime which has been in place for 20 years in Oregon where, nine out of ten patients who choose a doctor’s help to die are also enrolled in hospice care.
+The laws that have passed in Victoria and now Western Australia are based on the regime which has been in place for over 22 years in Oregon where, nine out of ten patients who choose a doctor’s help to die are also enrolled in hospice care.

 According to the Australian Medical Association’s code of ethics, doctors are obliged to: “Respect the right of a severely and terminally ill patient to receive treatment for pain and suffering, even when such treatment may shorten a patient’s life”